elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Is length a property or a function in JavaScript?
+### Is the length property or a function in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It is a property that returns the length of string or an array.</div><br />
+  <div><strong>Interview Response:</strong> length is a property that returns the length of a string or an array.</div><br />
-  <div><strong>Technical Response:</strong> In JavaScript, length is a property and will result in an error if you try to invoke it as a function.
-People with a background in some other languages sometimes mistype by calling str.length() instead of just str.length.
+  <div><strong>Technical Response:</strong> In JavaScript, length is a property and results in an error if you try to invoke it as a function.
+People with a background in other languages sometimes mistype by calling str.length() instead of just str.length.
 Length is a numeric property, and it is not necessary to add the parentheses.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />